firebase/firebase-cpp-sdk/release_build_files/readme.md

 ## Release Notes
 ### Upcoming Release
 -   Changes
-    - Remove unused headers for performance and test lab from the package.
+    - General: Remove unused headers for performance and test lab from the package.

 ### 9.6.0
 -   Changes